Types of Cyber Attacks: A Closer Look at Common Threats

 Cyber attacks are a constant cause for concern, not only for individuals and organizations, but for governments as well.
 With remote working becoming a regular feature of the new normal, the need for data protection is now greater than ever.
 You need a reliable, proven backup and restore solution that can improve your business resiliency and keep critical operations up and running in the event of a cyber attack.

-Spanning, a Kaseya company, provides powerful SaaS data protection and recovery solutions for Office 365, G Suite and Salesforce.
+Spanning, a Kaseya company, provides powerful SaaS data protection and recovery solutions for Office 365, Google Workspace and Salesforce.
 With enterprise-class security and easy-to-use capabilities, your organization can rest easy knowing all your critical data is fully backed up and protected.